fvdsn/nope/README.md

 We then evaluate a classic if-else conditional.
 Note that unlike other languages, the code blocks are not defined by curly braces `{`/`}` but by parenthesis `(`/`)`.
-The reason is that nope is an expression based language, so very nope construct is an expression that produces a value.
+The reason is that nope is an expression based language, so every nope construct is an expression that produces a value.

 The following example puts those principles in action